 International students must meet earlier deadlines as set by the Office of International Student Services.

-The Master of Theology consists of a 25 (Thesis) or 24-hour (non-Thesis) curriculum including: the Graduate Research Seminar (2 hours), one Ph.D.
-Reading Seminar (4 hours), five advanced master's electives (15 hours total) in a chosen major, Thesis (4 hours) or Advanced Elective (3 hours).
+The Master of Theology consists of a 25 (Thesis) or 24-hour (non-Thesis) curriculum including: the Graduate Research Seminar (2 hours), two Ph.D.
+Reading Seminars (4 hours), five advanced master's electives (15 hours total) in a chosen major, Thesis (4 hours) or Advanced Elective (3 hours).
 All course work must be completed with a 3.0 or better.
 No course with a grade of below 3.0 will count toward the degree.

 Majors in the School of Evangelism and Missions are Evangelism, Missions, and Islamic Studies.